 The latest issue of Music & Copyright is now available for subscribers to download.
 Here are some of the highlights.

-China country report
+Russia country report

 If you would like more information about the newsletter or set up a subscription then send us an email